CalebBell/fluids/docs/tutorial.rst

 Atmospheric properties
 ----------------------
 Four main classes are available to model the atmosphere.
-They are the US Standard Atmosphere 1976 (ATMOSPHERE_1976), a basic but very quick model; the NRLMSISE 00 model, substantially more powerful and accurate and still the standard to this day (ATMOSPHERE_NRLMSISE00); and two models for wind speed only, Horizontal Wind Model 1993 (hwm93) and Horizontal Wind Model 2014 (hwm14).
-The two horizontal wind models are actually fortran codes, and are not compilled automatically on installation.
+They are the US Standard Atmosphere 1976 (:py:class:`~.ATMOSPHERE_1976`), a basic but very quick model; the NRLMSISE 00 model, substantially more powerful and accurate and still the standard to this day (:py:class:`~.ATMOSPHERE_NRLMSISE00`); and two models for wind speed only, Horizontal Wind Model 1993 (:py:func:`~.hwm93`) and Horizontal Wind Model 2014 (:py:func:`~.hwm14`).
+The two horizontal wind models are actually fortran codes, and are not compiled automatically on installation.

-ATMOSPHERE_1976 is the simplest model, and very suitable for basic engineering purposes.
+:py:class:`~.ATMOSPHERE_1976` is the simplest model, and very suitable for basic engineering purposes.
 It supports atmospheric temperature, density, and pressure as a function of elevation.
 Optionally, a local temperature difference from earth's average can be specified to correct the model to local conditions but this is